org-zpr/zpr-demo/README.md

 ### Connect as an Admin

-From the guest OS you can now connect as the admin by pointing to the `adapter-admin-conf.toml` file.
+From the host OS you can now connect as the admin by pointing to the `adapter-admin-conf.toml` file.
 Eg:

 ```bash
 sudo ph adapter -d all -c authority/adapter-admin-conf.toml
 ```

-And with that you will get privledges to talk to the visa service using `vs-admin`.
+And with that you will get privileges to talk to the visa service using `vs-admin`.
 Eg,